 Perhaps these recommendations will inspire you to try something new.
 Or maybe, like me, you've learned more about how Canadians buy bitcoin.
 In any case, as basic as buying and hodling are to the bitcoin ecosystem, the tools for buying and holding continue to expand and improve.

 But buying and holding are just the beginning.
 We can do much more.
-We can transact, run nodes, or earn yield without custodians.
+We can transact, run nodes, or earn a return.
 We'll cover the tools for some of these in later parts of the series.

 Join the Sound Finance Movement